 Nardi soon gained recognition as a first class jeweller thanks to the artisan techniques he employed.
 These techniques were inspired by the work of 18th century Venetian goldsmiths, his never-ending search for beauty, his artistic flair and his use of exquisite raw materials.

-In 1931, a combination of artistic genius and a love of the exotic led Nardi to reinterpret one of the best loved and most famous Venetian icons: the Moretto.
+A combination of artistic genius and a love of the exotic led Nardi to reinterpret one of the best loved and most famous Venetian icons: the Moretto.
 With its gem encrusted turban, the re-working of this iconic piece made the Nardi brand world famous.

 Venetian high society loved and valued Nardi jewellery and the brand soon also gained international fame in the post-war period.